didih02/pca-dino/README.md

 ### Instructions
 1. --dataset caltech101: Set your dataset folder within the images/ directory and name the dataset accordingly, for example, caltech101.
 2. --load_features output: Specify the directory where your Dino-ViT extracted features are saved.
+It will search the folder with the name based on your dataset folder name.
 3. --svd_solver: Set your svd_solver on PCA, default is **auto**
 4. --float16: Use floating point 16 on your results, basic extract features from Dino-ViT is floating point 32.
 Default set **False** which means still using Float32
 5. Extract Features: Before using this program, ensure that you have extracted features using Dino-ViT and saved them in the correct folder.